npm/npmo-docs/troubleshooting/faq.md

 ## What should I do if ssl problem occurs with npme over https?

-While working with custom certificate for npme registry, you might get an error related to ssl certificate on https while logging in or publishing a package, but it works fine on browser with https.
-It happens because node is a bit stricter about certificates than Chrome.
+When using a custom certificate for your npme registry, you might get an error related to the SSL certificate when logging in or publishing a package even though the browser does not display errors when viewing the npme registry site.
+This is because node's certificate validation is strict and doesn't allow for things like self-signed certificates by default.
 To fix your issue temporarily you can provide `--strict-ssl=false` during login or you can add it to your ~/.npmrc file `npm config set strict-ssl=false`.

-For permanent fix you can point npm to a cafile
+For a permanent fix, you can point npm to a `cafile`.
 ```
 npm config set cafile /path/to/cert.pem
 ```